-One of the most powerful ways to generate momentum is to involve someone else.
+Another powerful way to generate momentum is to involve someone else.

 First, having a partner or when you involve someone else in your work, it becomes a support system that holds you and your partner accountable.

-And besides that, you can motivate and keep each other driven to get the things done.
+And besides that, you can motivate and keep each other driven to get things done.